openedx-unsupported/devstack/README.rst

 This project requires **Docker 17.05+ CE**.
 Currently, 17.05 is only available through the **Edge** version Docker 17.05 CE Edge.

+**Note:** Switching from Docker Stable to Docker Edge wil remove all images and settings.
+Don't forget to restore your memory setting and be prepared to provision.

 For macOS users, please use `Docker for Mac`_.
 Previous Mac-based tools (e.g. boot2docker) are not supported.